Stochastic gradient descent with gradient estimator for categorical features: Experimental and Results

-In order to only measure the impact of GCE, we \textit{only} use those categorical variables in our experiments.
-Those datasets tasks are quite easy.
+In order to only measure the impact of GCE, we only use those categorical variables in our experiments.
+Those dataset tasks are quite easy.
 As a consequence we use small networks to highlight our approach.
 The MLP network is made up of 3 dense layers of sizes $[4,8,4]$.
 We also perform experiments on a ResNet-like network very similar to \cite{RevisitingDeepForTabular}.
 We have tested three different optimizers with their default settings: SGD (vanilla), AdaGrad and Adam.
 Tests have been run on several batch sizes: $2^{5 \dots 10}$.
 To record results, each experiment has been run 10 times.
-Results are reproducible in the repository and are recorded in Tables \ref{tab:resultsMLP32} \ref{tab:resultsRESNET32} \ref{tab:resultsMLP64} \ref{tab:resultsRESNET64} \ref{tab:resultsMLP128} \ref{tab:resultsRESNET128} \ref{tab:resultsMLP256} \ref{tab:resultsRESNET256} \ref{tab:resultsMLP512} \ref{tab:resultsRESNET512} \ref{tab:resultsMLP1024} \ref{tab:resultsRESNET1024} in the appendices.
-On the different datasets we have worked on, we see an improvement of the loss on the testing dataset using GCE.
-A specific focus on the ACI dataset is done in Figure \ref{fig:ACIresults} as this dataset is also used in many other works \cite{DeepTabularSurvey}.
-The bigger the batch, the less GCE outperforms classical estimator.
+Results are reproducible in the repository and are recorded in Tables \ref{tab:resultsMLP32} \ref{tab:resultsRESNET32} \ref{tab:resultsMLP64} \ref{tab:resultsRESNET64} \ref{tab:resultsMLP128} \ref{tab:resultsRESNET128} \ref{tab:resultsMLP256} \ref{tab:resultsRESNET256} \ref{tab:resultsMLP512} \ref{tab:resultsRESNET512} \ref{tab:resultsMLP1024} \ref{tab:resultsRESNET1024} in the \ref{sec:app-DL}.
+In our experiments, we found that the use of GCE resulted in improvement in loss on the test dataset.
+Figure \ref{fig:ACIresults} presents the performance of GCE on the Adult Census Income (ACI) dataset.
+The bigger the batch, the less GCE outperforms the classical estimator.
 This is logical as in big batches, more symbols are concerned.
-This proves the need to specifically handle stochastic gradient on categorical data.
-Results in different settings demonstrate the advantage to use GCE whatever the optimizer.
-Among other things, AdaGrad tries to handle gradient on sparse data (which includes one-hot encoded data) but we see a clear improvement on that task.
-Note that we use small architecture and only the categorical features of the dataset in order to isolate the impact of GCE.
+This proves the need to specifically handle stochastic gradients on categorical data.
+Results in different settings demonstrate the advantage of using GCE whatever the optimizer.
+For instance, while AdaGrad has been designed to handle gradients on sparse data (including one-hot encoded data), the use of GCE still resulted in a clear improvement in performance.
+It is noteworthy that our experiments utilized compact network architectures and solely concentrated on the categorical characteristics of the dataset.
+This was done to isolate the impact of GCE, thereby excluding input variables such as "age" or "income" on the ACI dataset.
+Despite these stringent limitations, our approach achieved an accuracy of $83\%$ (as shown in Table \ref{tab:resultsRESNET64}) on this dataset when employing GCE.
+This result is comparable to the state-of-the-art, as reported in \cite{DeepTabularSurvey}.
+However, only boosting methods have exceeded $87\%$ accuracy, and they have employed all the features, including the non-categorical ones.

-\subsection{categorical models on public datasets}
+\subsection{Categorical models on public datasets}